Local NewsNational

 Hurricane Milton made landfall in Siesta Key Wednesday night before marching across the state during the overnight hours.
 It exited early Friday morning.

 Florida Gov. Ron DeSantis said there was significant damage, but not quite the worst-case scenario some had feared.
-Still, about 3 million Florida customers remained without power Thursday evening.
+Still, over 2 million Florida customers remained without power as of Thursday night.

 A trail of destruction